medic/cht-conf/README.md

 		translations/
 			messages-xx.properties
 			…

+If you are starting from scratch you can initialise the file layout using the `initialise-project-layout` action:

+    medic-conf initialise-project-layout

 ## Derived configs

 Configuration can be inherited from another project, and then modified.
 This allows the `app_settings.json` and contained files (`task-schedules.json`, `targets.json` etc.) to be imported, and then modified.